joergi/superexport/README.md

 ## USE at YOUR own RISK ! ! !

 ### Prerequiries
 For this service you need to have the following tools installed:
-`secret-tool` -> Some shells have it, some not. (just enter `secret-tool` and see if it works
 `vault` Info: [Vault CLI](https://www.vaultproject.io/docs/commands)
+`secret-tool` -> if not installed, try `sudo apt install libsecret-tools`

 ### Prepare .bashrc / zshrc